 In addition to air quality, other environmental conditions are subject to being improved through the use of ITS and connected vehicle technologies.
 These include improved water quality, reduced soil contamination and less pollution based impacts to wildlife.

-&lt;sup>3 (Source: 2012 Urban Mobility Report, TTI).
+(Source: 2012 Urban Mobility Report, TTI).